joshjung/guidestar-web-components/sparkline/README.md

 You will need to install [Emscripten](https://emscripten.org/index.html) and ensure that `emcc` is available on your path.

-Once that is done, you can:
+Once that is done, you can cd into the `/sparkline` directory (NOT the demo directory) and:

     npm run dev